Nick Jonas & the Administration: 2009-2010: Who I Am

-Nick promoted the album on February 2 during various mini live chats with Sonny Thompson.
-Nick performed with Sonny Thompson acoustic versions of the songs "Last Time Around", "Who I Am", "Tonight" during Radio Disney Total Access; he also promoted the album during TV performances.
+Jonas promoted the album on February 2 during various mini live chats with Sonny Thompson.
+Jonas performed with Thompson acoustic versions of the songs "Last Time Around", "Who I Am", "Tonight" during Radio Disney Total Access; he also promoted the album during TV performances.

 Their single "Who I Am" was featured on Radio Disney Jams, Vol. 12, along with songs by other popular artists.
 Jams 12 was officially released on March 30, 2010.

-As of May 2010, the album has sold over 151,000 copies in the U.S.
+As of May 2010, the album had sold over 151,000 copies in the U.S.

 In January 2010, Nick Jonas & the Administration toured in support of their debut album, Who I Am.
-Apart from guest appearances at specific events, it marks the first time Nick has toured without his brothers, Kevin and Joe.
+Apart from guest appearances at specific events, it marked the first time Jonas toured without his brothers, Kevin and Joe.
 Kevin and Joe did appear on certain dates to sing a song with Nick.
 Frankie Jonas appeared on the last tour day.
 Diane Birch was the major support act of the tour.
 The tour took place in small, intimate venues in the United States.

-While on tour Nick Jonas and the Administration performed new songs such as "Stay" (which he wrote and recorded while he was on tour; he performed it after January 6), "I Do" (performed on the last day of tour) and "While the World Is Spinning", "A Lot of Love to Spill", they also performed remixes of the Jonas Brothers songs "Inseparable" and "Before the Storm"; at the end of the tour they recorded the video clips for the songs "Rose Garden" and "Stay".
+While on tour Nick Jonas and the Administration performed new songs such as "Stay" (which he wrote and recorded while he was on tour; it was performed after January 6), "I Do" (performed on the last day of tour) "While the World Is Spinning", and "A Lot of Love to Spill"; they also performed remixes of the Jonas Brothers songs "Inseparable" and "Before the Storm".
+At the end of the tour they recorded the video clips for the songs "Rose Garden" and "Stay".
 The tour began on January 2, in Dallas, Texas and ended January 30, in Berkeley, California.